Do you need a rape or sexual assault lawyer in Melbourne?

 For the charges above, ‘touching’ can be sexual on account of the area of the body being touched or the fact that the person doing the touching seeks or gets sexual gratification from the touching.
 It does not have to be direct touching and can be through anything (for example bed sheets).

-If you have been charged with rape or sexual offences, receiving expert legal advice is imperative.
+If you have been charged with rape or sexual assault offences, receiving expert legal advice is imperative.
 Not only are there harsh penalties for these offences, but persons found guilty may be placed on the ‘Sexual Offenders Register’.